Work song: Folk revival

 The working class was glorified in Marxist theory and practice, and a strong link between work songs and activism developed in the USA and elsewhere.
 The "dustbowl balladeer" Woody Guthrie wrote and performed work-related songs such as "Deportee" and "Talking Hard Work" in the 1940s and 1950s.
 Guthrie and other politically active performers, especially the Weavers with Pete Seeger, continued the Union Songs movement that had begun with Joe Hill in the early 1900s.
 From that time, most topical and activist singers including Joan Baez, Bob Dylan and Phil Ochs performed work-related songs.
 Rock performers with working-class leanings such as Bruce Springsteen have also been influenced by the genre.

 In Britain, Ewan MacColl and Peggy Seeger produced hundreds of albums of political and traditional songs, writing many songs referring to industrial and working conditions.
 Folk or folk-rock performers including Steeleye Span, Fairport Convention, The Watersons, Dick Gaughan, Capercaillie, Billy Bragg, James Fagan and Nancy Kerr have featured work songs in their performances.

 In Australia, shearing songs and droving songs featured strongly in the first traditional songs to be collected in the field in the 1950s.
 Merv Lilley and Dorothy Hewett wrote work poems that were set to music during the early 1960s folk revival and became standards, such as the call-and-reply canecutting song "Cane Killed Abel" and one of the first songs about the social and environmental damage caused by industrialisation, "Weevils in the Flour".
 Alternative rock bands like Midnight Oil and Goanna passed the tradition to a broader audience.

 With the end of the folk boom in the 1970s and the rise of the introspective singer-songwriter, the genre lost its wide public appeal, but work songs have continued to be very popular throughout the folk scene, at protest gatherings and with union choirs.

-The folk revival brought work songs into modern consciousness, reframing them as symbols of social justice and political awareness.
-Artists like Woody Guthrie and Pete Seeger used traditional themes to connect working-class struggles with broader human rights movements.

 Women's work songs

 Waulking songs from Scotland are a traditional genre performed while women communally beat and felted cloth.

 Lacemakers in the English East Midlands, Flanders, and Saxony chanted lace tells—catchy rhymes about lace manufacture and morbid subjects—to the rhythm of their work.
 The surviving corpus of English lace tells make up a substantial proportion of surviving English women's work songs.

 Some women's work songs have been created within modern genres.
-Dolly Parton's "Nine to Five" is pop country; Cher's "Working Girl" is also an office work anthem.
-Donna Summer's "She Works Hard for the Money" is disco/techno and refers to "the oldest profession" (prostitution).
+There are several women's songs titled "9 to 5".
+Cher's "Working Girl" is also an office work anthem.
+Donna Summer's "She Works Hard for the Money" is disco/techno and refers to the working class and middle class women.

-Women’s songs demonstrate how gendered labor also fostered creativity and solidarity, transforming repetitive domestic or industrial tasks into spaces of expression and community.